jupiterjs/javascriptmvc-site/public/tutorials/services.md

 @page services Ajax Service Guidelines
 @parent tutorials 8

-JavaScriptMVC's flexibility allows it to be used with almost any service layer.
-However, this guide details suggests a service layer design that minimizes the amount of extra work to get JavaScriptMVC running.
+DoneJS's flexibility allows it to be used with almost any service layer.
+However, this guide details suggests a service layer design that minimizes the amount of extra work to get DoneJS running.

 In general, the service layer should be as thin as possible and reflect the Database